 I am always very happy to talk to you about any events you want to celebrate or any concerns you may have.

 Chair of Governors 01326 250874

 More Information on our governors

-Lizzie Hoskins, Chair of Governors, moved to Cornwall 20 years ago when her husband, Brian, took up a position flying Hawk jets at RNAS Culdrose.
+Lizzie Hoskins, Chair of Governors, moved to Cornwall in 1998 when her husband, Brian, took up a position flying Hawk jets at RNAS Culdrose.
 As her father was an officer in the RAMC and her husband an officer in the RAF she has always travelled.
 Their three children were educated at Wells Cathedral School.
 Prior to living in Cornwall, Lizzie and Brian lived in Chile.
 Whilst there Lizzie taught English as a Foreign Language and then ran a cultural institute which taught English at all levels and ran higher education commercial courses.

 On returning to the UK, Lizzie completed at PGCE at Exeter University and taught at Redruth School, leaving as Head of Languages.
 At that point she started to volunteer at Mawnan CofE VA school.
 She was then elected as a Foundation Governor.
 She served as Vice Chair and was elected Chair in 2012.
 As Chair she is a member of all the Committees.